 - Casing: Thanks to the 180 TPI casing, it is exceptionally resistant to punctures across most common road and country touring routes.
 For added visibility, a reflective stripe has been used on the sidewall.

 - Limited options.

-The 26×1.75 Continental Contact Plus pair replaced Knobby tires on our MTB bike.
+The 26×1.75 Continental Contact Plus pair replaced Knobby tires on our MTb bike.
 Installation was easy as we did not have to use any levers.
 When the weather and time were favorable, we went out for testing.
 We were quick to identify the different feel from riding Contact Plus.
 Going uphill was easy on this sturdy tire that came with tread designed to reduce rolling resistance.
-Tire travel and performance of grip was encouraging throughout as no issues like flats, or debris clogging up was faced.
+Tire travel and performance of grip was encouraging all throughout as no issues like flats, or debris clogging up was faced.
 The trad material hugged for grip and rolled for speed fluently.
 As we rode into the night, reflective trim featured in the tire side helped boost visibility.
 We received several praises for its looks too.

 Continental Contact Plus MTB Tire

 11. SCHWALBE Black Jack: Best tire from Active series; Versatile use; Kevlar puncture protection

 - Tire Width: 2.25